ccswbs/UoGd7-Training/README.md

 * The Documentation Team takes note when a new feature was shipping.
 * Create a new issue to track the feature.
 * When ready, open a pull / fork request to start iterating on the content.
-* When the content was in a good place, we'd @mention the doc team and have a peer editor review our words.
+* When the content is in a good place, @mention the doc team and have a peer editor review the words.
 * When the feature is ready to ship, merge the pull request.
 GitBooks updates automatically.
 * Update book module on the CCS Website.